pomma89/thrower/README.md

 Each handler is tied to one specific exception and exposes methods to allow writing fluent preconditions depending on which exception it has been defined for.

+If you need an exception handler for an exception which is defined inside the .NET Framework itself, please let me know.
+I will evaluate whether it can be added safely and, if possible, I will gladly add it.

 Let's see some examples.

 ### System ###